lsds/sgx-lkl/docs/Incompatibilities.md

  - Mapping anonymous memory works reliably.
  - Shared mappings are not automatically written back.
- - `MAP_FIXED` mappings should only be done over existing mappings: the kernel and userspace share and address space.
+ - `MAP_FIXED` mappings should only be done over existing mappings: the kernel and userspace share an address space.
    It is currently possible to do `MAP_FIXED` over kernel mappings, this will be fixed in a future version.

 These restrictions are close to those of uCLinux and SGX-LKL will eventually use the no-MMU code from Linux.